Solar Market Predictions for 2014

 (Photo credit: Wikipedia)

-“After two years of a punishing downturn, the global solar industry is on the rebound,” said Ash Sharma, senior research director for solar at IHS.
-“Worldwide PV installations are set to rise by double digits in 2014, solar manufacturing capital spending is recovering, module prices are stabilizing and emerging markets are on the rise.
+“After two years of a punishing downturn, the global industry is on the rebound,” said Ash Sharma, senior research director for at IHS.
+“Worldwide PV installations are set to rise by double digits in 2014, manufacturing capital spending is recovering, module prices are stabilizing and emerging markets are on the rise.
 However, challenges remain, including changes in government incentives and policy, an on-going backlash to the rapid rise of renewables and razor-thin margins throughout the solar value chain.”

 Below are the top predictions for 2014 from the IHS solar research team.